Estimated reading time: 15 minutes

 Make sure you get the correct expat healthcare insurance and cover while travelling or living in Vietnam.

-Costs depend on your age, any pre-existing conditions, where you’re travelling, and how long you expect to stay.
+Costs depend on age, pre-existing conditions, where you’re travelling, and how long you expect to stay.
 On average, you’re looking at about £2,800 a year for comprehensive insurance for an individual from an international health insurance provider.

 Local insurers are cheaper, although they won’t usually provide any travel-related cover and only offer care through a specific network of hospitals or doctors.